hyprwm/hyprland-wiki/pages/Nix/Cachix.md

-Hyprland is not build by Hydra and cached in `cache.nixos.org`, like the rest of the Nixpkgs packages.
+Hyprland is not built by Hydra and cached in `cache.nixos.org`, like the rest of the Nixpkgs packages.

 Instead of requiring you to build Hyprland (and its dependencies, which may